semaver/core-stack/docs/media/README-1.md

 #### Not-Existence Policy

-`MetadataNotExistencePolicy` - defines the behavior of the decorator, if it does **NOT EXIST** in child class, but **EXISTS** in its direct parent class for the same class member or argument:
+`MetadataNotExistencePolicy` - defines the behavior of the decorator if it does **NOT EXIST** in child class, but **EXISTS** in its direct parent class for the same class member or argument:
   * `SKIP` - decorator from the direct parent class is **not used** for the child class;
   * `APPLY` - decorator from the direct parent class is **used** for the child class.